Ideas Are Plentiful

 And if you think about it, that’s probably the root of every product or service: a solution to someone’s irritation.

-But the truth is that amazing ideas are plentiful.
+But the truth is those amazing ideas are plentiful.
 It’s the execution of an idea that truly matters.

 Now we know marketing is extremely important to a product’s success.
 Without it, people won’t even know that your product exists.